brunokoga/Montevideo/ultimateEquipment_dir/artifactsAndOthers/intelligentItems.md

 **Intelligence** 14; **Wisdom** 16; **Charisma** 14; **Ego** 14

-**Language** telepathy (Aklo, Common, and Elven)
+**Language** telepathy (Aklo, Common, and Elven

-This suit of _+4 greater [shadow](magicItems/armor#_armor-shadow) greater [slick](magicItems/armor#_armor-slick) leather armor _fits as snugly as a tight suit of silk against its wearer's skin and harbors an amoral and bloodthirsty intelligence.
+This suit of _+4 greater [shadow](magicItem_dir/armor#_armor-shadow greater [slick](magicItem_dir/armor#_armor-slick) leather armor _fits as snugly as a tight suit of silk against its wearer's skin and harbors an amoral and bloodthirsty intelligence.
 Via the telepathy it shares with its wielder, the armor gives constant advice on how to be stealthy, reach out of the way spots, and get the drop on foes.
 It also grants an extra +1d6 points of sneak attack damage, but the wearer must already have the sneak attack class feature to gain this bonus.
 Furthermore the armor has a maximum Dexterity bonus of +10 and no arcane spell failure.

 **Construction Requirements**

 **Cost** 58,660 GP

-[Craft Magic Arms and Armor](feats#_craft-magic-arms-and-armor), _ [grease](spells/grease#_grease)_, _ [invisibility](spells/invisibility#_invisibility)_, _ [silence](spells/silence#_silence)_, creator must have the sneak attack class feature
+[Craft Magic Arms and Armor](feats#_craft-magic-arms-and-armor, _ [grease](spell_dir/grease#_grease_, _ [invisibility](spell_dir/invisibility#_invisibility_, _ [silence](spell_dir/silence#_silence_, creator must have the sneak attack class feature

 Chomper